Dodge Charger (1966): 1971

-The third generation Charger made its debut for the 1971 model year, with all new "fuselage" sheetmetal and a new split grille.
-The interiors were like those of the E-body and were now shared by the Plymouth B-body, the Plymouth Satellite Sebring, and Road Runner.
+The third generation Charger debuted for the 1971 model year with a new "fuselage" sheet metal and a new split grille.
+The interiors were like those of the E-body and were now shared by the Plymouth B-body, the Plymouth Satellite Sebring, and the Road Runner.
 The hidden headlights were now optional.
 A rear spoiler and a "Ramcharger" hood were new options.
 This hood featured a pop-up scoop mounted above the air cleaner controlled by a vacuum switch under the dash.
-On Plymouth Road Runners it was called the "Air Grabber" hood, and it was previously used on the Coronet R/T and Super Bee.
+On Plymouth Road Runners, it was called the "Air Grabber" hood and was previously used on the Coronet R/T and Super Bee.

 Dodge also merged its Coronet and Charger lines.
 From 1971, all four-door B-bodies were badged as Coronets and all two-door B-bodies as Chargers.
-Thus for one year only, the Super Bee became part of the Charger lineup, after which it was discontinued.
-From 1971 to 1974, Charger models used the Coronet's VIN prefix of "W".
+Thus, for only one year, the Super Bee became part of the Charger lineup, after which it was discontinued.
+From 1971 to 1974, Charger models used the Coronet's VIN prefix "W".

 Several other models were carried over from 1970, including the 500, R/T, and SE.
 Sales of the R/T declined due in part to higher insurance costs and gasoline prices.
 A total of 63 Hemi RTs were built that year, marking its last appearance in any production car, and 2,659 with other engines.
-The 1971 model year was also the last for the 440 Six-Pack engine, which could still be mated to a 4-speed manual transmission with an optional Hurst shifter, as well as the automatic.
+The 1971 model year was also the last for the 440 Six-Pack engine, which could still be mated to a 4-speed manual transmission with an optional Hurst shifter and the automatic.
 In the Super Bee's final year, the 340 became a $44 option over the standard, low-compression 383 V8.

 The "Hi-Impact" colors were discontinued after the 1971 model year; with a 1971-only "Citron Yella".